-The 'Nantwich' club is a 'lunch time' Club meeting on a Tuesday and with the 'Weaver Club' covers the southern extremity of the district,
+The 'Nantwich' club is a 'lunch time' Club meeting on a Tuesday and with the 'Crewe and Nantwich Weaver Club' ,which meets on a Wednesday evening, covers the southern extremity of the district,

 Visiting Rotarians are most welcome as are ladies and gentlemen wishing to know more about the Rotary organisation or become members.

 What We Do